jonathanhines/midtown/services/mva.markdown

 ### Counselling & Psychotherapy {#counselling}

 You'll receive in-home or in-clinic social work and psychotherapy interventions (e.g. Cognitive Behavioural Therapy/CBT, Mindfulness, and Motivational Interviewing) toward reducing mental health symptoms, managing pain, and improving functionality at home, work and community.
 Services include progress evaluations, coordinated planning with your providers, lawyer, and insurance agency, and MVA-specific reporting.
+[Email](mailto:admin@midtowncounselling.ca) or [call](tel:2263133335) to get started.

 </div>
 </div>

 -----------

-<div class="callout-link"><a class="link-button" href="/contact/">I need help with my recovery</a></div>
+<div class="callout-link"><a class="link-button" href="/contact/#contactinfo">I've been in an accident and need help</a></div>